charlesthomas/templatron/README.md

 - `branch-prefix`: (default: `templatron`) See Branch Names above
 - `branch-separator`: (default: `/`) See Branch Names above
 - `dry-run`: (default: `False`) run `templatron` in dry-run mode
+- `hooks`: hooks can run scripts at certain points during the onboarding and / or updating operations. see [hooks](#hooks) for more details
+- `old-answers-files`: this is a `list` of answersfiles that _used to be, but are no longer used_. when running autoscan, `tempaltron` will run against a repo if the current answers file is missing, but one of the `old-answers-files` is present.
+You'll need to include a `pre-copier` hook to `git mv` the old answers file to the current location, or else your answers **WILL NOT** be loaded during the update.
-- `org`: the default GitHub organization if one isn't supplied on the CLI or in the `repos` list for a repo (see Determining Repos and Orgs)
+- `org`: the default GitHub organization or user if one isn't supplied on the CLI or in the `repos` list for a repo (see Determining Repos and Orgs). `templatron` assumes all repos belong to a GitHub organization (rather than a user) when making API calls.
+If GitHub's API returns a `404` when making a `get_organization` call, `templatron` will automatically retry with `get_user` instead.
 - `repos`: The list of repos this template should be applied to.
 Each repo can be just the name of the repo, or a map with its own config custom to it, whose keys match the ones in the top level of this config.
+- `shard`: Shard setting can be `weekly` or `monthly`.
+Sharding can be used to reduce the number of repos that will be updated when running `templatron update`.
+The expectation is that a `shard`-ed config is running daily via CI, and that either 1/7th or 1/30th of the repos should be updated per day.

 ### Logging Config